luuccss/luuccss/README.md

 - 🔭 I'm currently working on random projects that come to mind.
 - 🌱 I'm currently learning JS, HTML, Python, Lua, CSS and more!
-- ⚒ I'm a solo developer and don't look foward to collaborating with anyone!
+- ⚒ I'm a solo developer and don't look foward to collaborating with anyone.
 - 😄 Pronouns: he/him/they/them